This page documents the current feature set of RenderDoc. This gives an overview of what RenderDoc is capable of, and where it is in its development.

 Currently RenderDoc supports Vulkan, D3D11, D3D12, OpenGL, and OpenGL ES on Windows, Linux, Android, and Nintendo Switch TM.
 The UI runs in Qt and will work on any desktop platform.

 RenderDoc can also double as an image viewer in a simplistic fashion, separate to its functionality as a debugger.
-Drag in or open any of a variety of image file formats and RenderDoc will display them as a texture in a log.
+Drag in or open any of a variety of image file formats and RenderDoc will display them as if they were the only texture in a capture.
 This way it can be used as a simple e.g. dds viewer, with support for all sorts of formats, encodings and things typical image viewers don’t tend to handle like mips, cubemaps and arrays.

 Current Common Feature set¶

 Trimming capture - capture file only contains data necessary for replaying the frame in question, not all textures & buffers ever created in the lifetime of the app.

 Optional network support.
 The main way RenderDoc is used is capture & replay on the same machine, but you can also attach over the network, and replay on a remote host.

 Multiple frame capture with ability to open side-by-side to compare.

 Event browsing, with API standard tree of markers.